The easiest way to create a customized course is by using the Learn for Jira editor.

 To edit your chapter details, click the ellipses menu by the chapter number on the Chapter tab, then click Edit.

 On the Edit Chapter page, enter a Name for your chapter.
 Then fill out the rest of the fields as desired.
-Even if you don’t want to write a description, delete the prompt text in the Description field box.
-When you are ready, click Update and you are taken back to the course page.
+If you don’t want to write a description, delete the prompt text in the Description field box.
+When you are ready, click Update, and you are taken back to the course page.

 Add modules to a chapter

-On each chapter tab, you need to add the modules you want that chapter to cover.
+You need to add the modules you want that chapter to cover on each chapter tab.

 To add a module, start typing in the box.
 This search requires full words, so you need to type complete words.
 By way of example, "perm" won’t return any modules, but "permission" will.
 The search looks at both a module’s title and description, even though you cannot see the description in the results.